-The Dance of Number, in two parts (Part 1, Part 2), two volumes per part with detailed solutions manuals, scope and sequence, quizzes and exams, is estimated to be published in the Summer of 2017.
+The Dance of Number, in two parts (Part 1, Part 2), two volumes per part with detailed solutions manuals, scope and sequence, quizzes and exams, is now in print.

 Because of this harmonized approach, these texts are different than most of what is on the market.
 The author wants the student to see how the ideas/branches of mathematics interpenetrate (e.g., you are doing algebraic operations and geometrical procedures as you are learning the elements of trigonometry).
 Our current textbook structure is not that successful at doing this.

 After this sequence is completed, the student would be ready either for a complete course in Geometry (if desired) or PreCalculus.

 The series is published through Amazon's Createspace.
 The author page is here.